Skip to main content

 Project Component - Hydrogen Liquefaction Facility

-An Ammonia Production Facility will be developed at Gladstone Port.
-The Ammonia Production Facility will use gaseous hydrogen as a feedstock to produce renewable ammonia.
+An Ammonia Synthesis Plant will be developed at Gladstone Port.
+The Ammonia Synthesis Plant will use gaseous hydrogen as a feedstock to produce renewable ammonia.
 The renewable ammonia produced will be made available for domestic and export use.

 Project Component - Ammonia Production Facility